mkgold/manifold-docs/developers/integrations/analytics.md

 # Google Analytics Configuration

-Configure this feature to enable analytics reporting to your Google account.
+Configure this feature to enable analytics reporting to your Google account, and to display analytics data in the Manifold backend.

 ### Requirements